 Heat or cold: The baby might be reacting to uncomfortable weather conditions.
 This can be taken care of by dressing your baby in the same layers of clothing you are wearing.

 Illness: The baby might be ill.
 One of the most common indicators of illness in babies is a raised temperature.
 You may also notice reduced activity of the baby and rejection of feeding.
 If you observe any signs of illness in your baby, please visit your doctor as soon as possible.

 Dirty diapers: Stool in your baby’s clothes can be a massive irritant to the baby.
-Not cleaning it off can cause pain and burning to the baby.
+Not cleaning it off can cause pain and burns to the babys’ skin.

-Adoption or separation from the baby’s primary caregiver.
+Separation from the baby’s primary caregiver or adoption.